mrled/lightmarks/docs/devnotes.md

 - Rename tags
 - Group tags with the same prefix (like my `code:typescript`, `code:python`, etc convention)
 - Show tags with fewer than X or more than Y bookmarks, as a way to surface too generic or too broad tags

-### ⬜️ 🔱 Implement a global API rate limit

-Pinboard will rate limit you, and it won't even follow its own docs and use a rate limit message.

-- Start by following guidelines in API docs
-- Add a back-off mechanism, where it doubles the wait time
-- How to manage too many tasks filling it up?

 ### ⬜️ 🔱 Add a share sheet